apache/derby/maven2/README.txt

     with the property 'sanity' in the top-level POM.
     The jars are expected to be found in 'jars/[in]sane' relative to the checked out code repository.

+    If generating artifacts for a release you have not built yourself, the following steps are recommended:
+        1) update the source to the revision of the release.
+        2) build the source using sane=false.
+        3) make sure the version reported by sysinfo is correct.
+        4) download the lib distribution for the release.
+        5) *IMPORTANT* verify the download (checksum and signature).
+        6) copy the JAR files and the WAR file from the unpacked distribution file into 'jars/insane'.
+        7) follow the remaining instructions for generating Maven artifacts

  b) Specify required information for one or all of the following sub-steps.
     To successfully generate and deploy release artifacts, all of these